elielodeveloper/100-days-of-code/log.md

 **Today´s Progress**:Today I´ve done with "Responsible Web Design Principles" and "CSS flexbox" modules from @freeCodeCamp.
 Also, I tried to draw some Pure CSS pic but I didn't well succeed..

 **Thoughts:** Need to revise the Responsible Web Design Principles.
 It seems to be really important

+### Day 3: November 16, 2018

+**Today´s Progress**: Today I've done the "CSS flexbox" module and get the started with "CSS grid" from @freeCodeCamp.
+Also, I just had restarted a React course from Udemy made by @ste_grider !!!

+**Thoughts:** ...